uualid/LittleBigSearch/README.md

 `• You can use this app for LittleBigPlanet 1, 2 and 3.`

-`• The first search can sometimes take longer time`
+`• The first search will take longer time`

 ![](images/LBS1.1.gif)